top of page

 What Is Voice/Stagecraft for Wellbeing?

-This approach weaves together my background as a classical singer, theatre practitioner, and educator.
+This approach weaves together my background as a classical singer, theatre practitioner, and educator - alongside formal training in vocal anatomy, vocal rehabilitation, trauma, and counselling.

 Each session blends elements of: